jmuganga54/The-Modern-Javascript/01 Course Overview/README.md

 > It would be very easy to blow through this course in 4 days.I simply stopped following along and I skip all the challenges.I watched the videos all day and I'm done in 4 days.The only problem is that when I'm done I haven't actually learned anything.

-That's is not my wish for you, it's going to take a bit more time ans that's is ok.
+That's is not my wish for you, it's going to take a bit more time and that's is ok.

 > I recommend coming up with a schedule that works for you.Maybe you can dedicate weekday evenings to the course or maybe you can dedicate Saturdays and Sunday morning to learning Javascript whatever it happens to be.